The Energy Cost of Smiling for Photos: Autism Masking Exhaustion

 I was already nervous going in since I'm already at autistic burnout, and I knew that the pressure to perform, such as smiling and masking was going to be inevitable regardless if they said anything or said to smile.
 My body immediately began tensing up, my heart rate spiking, with me trying to figure out what a "good smile" was supposed to appear and feel like.

 After, I simply decided to not smile in order to further reduce any unexpected conversations so I can go home as soon as possible.
+Took the picture, got in the car, and went home.

-What it cost me in energy
+What it cost me in Energy

 I also had no mental energy for things that I wanted to do (such as gaming, stimming, and spend time to myself in my room).
 This lasted for the entire day.

-Immediately masking for sure.
-Consciously thinking of every moment as "What might they think" and "Am I supposed to smile like this?" or "Put my hands on my lap like this?" was constantly swirling my mind, and was even worse when I actually was smiling to try to take the photo.
+I was there consciously thinking of every moment as "What might they think" and "Am I supposed to smile like this?" or "Put my hands on my lap like this?" was constantly swirling my mind, and was even worse when I actually was smiling to try to take the photo.

-The exhaustion to do so is so severe and it hurts so much since my mom knows that I'm autistic and didn't make much of an effort at all to directly point this out, so the pressure to smile wouldn't be as strong.
-It would be still exhausting even if I didn't smile, but it would be slightly more bearable than having to do it, especially for every photo.
+The exhaustion to do so is so severe and it hurts so much since my mom knows that I'm autistic and didn't make much of an effort at all to directly point this out, so I was shocked when I noticed she was laughing alongside the person taking the photo, despite knowing how badly I struggle with stuff like this.

 My masking completely breaks.
 Even a moment afterwards that I look forward to, such as playing games with a friend or a new video I was looking forward to comes out, I don't smile at all.
+Just watching what I wanted to watch, and nothing else.

 I'm entirely focused on just finding ways to reduce any unwanted stimulation and to make myself happy.
 Doing chores after moments such as these are so unbearable and exhausting since my cognitive load has already been pushed to its limit.
+So I don't do them, especially since I know I don't deserve to do more after doing more from that picture I had to take, so it made sense to apply that same notion at home as well.

 About Me